-Students will be placed in classes according to test scores.
-An ACT score of 19 or higher will place the student in college level courses without the supplemental course requirements.
-A score of 18 or lower will place the student in the PLUS equivalency course, e.g. ENGL1115, Freshman English I PLUS.
+Students will be placed in coursework according to test scores.
+An ACT score of 19 or higher, or 510 SAT or higher will place the student in college level courses without the supplemental course requirements.
+An ACT score of 18 or lower, or SAT score of 500 or lower will place the student in the PLUS equivalency course, e.g. ENGL1115, Freshman English I PLUS.
 A student with deficiencies may enroll in an associate degree program, but not in a baccalaureate degree program.

-Associate in Arts/Associate of Science Programs
+Associate of Science Programs